-6 Header
+1 Header

-When the TNC is on, the selected operating modes are written in the screen header: the machining mode to the left and the programming mode at right.
-The currently active mode is displayed in the larger box, where the dialog prompts and TNC messages also appear.
+When the TNC is on, the selected operating modes are shown in the screen header: the machining mode at the left and the programming mode at right.
+The currently active mode is displayed in the larger box, where the dialog prompts and TNC messages also appear (unless the TNC is showing only graphics).

-7 Soft keys
+2 Soft keys

-In the bottom line, the TNC indicates additional functions in a softkey row.
-You can select these functions with the keys 4 located below.
+In the footer the TNC indicates additional functions in a soft-key row.
+You can select these functions by pressing the keys immediately below them 3.
 The lines immediately above the soft-key row indicate the number of soft-key rows that can be called with the black arrow keys to the right and left.
 The line representing the active soft-key row is highlighted.